2nd Lithuanian Fusilier Reserve Battalion

 The 2nd Lithuanian Fusilier Reserve Battalion (2-asis lietuvių fuzilierių rezervinis batalionas; 2.
-Litauisches Füsilier Reserve Bataillon) was a fusilier battalion of the Royal Prussian Army formed by Lithuanians.
+Litauisches Füsilier Reserve Bataillon) was a fusilier battalion of the Prussian Army during the War of the Sixth Coalition.
+The name "Lithuanian" references Lithuania Minor and its Prussian Lithuanians.

 1813

 Formation

-Ludwig Yorck von Wartenburg marched into Königsberg (Karaliaučius) on 8 January 1813 and immediately declared the mobilisation of all remaining able-bodied men.
+Ludwig Yorck von Wartenburg marched into Königsberg on 8 January 1813 and immediately declared the mobilisation of all remaining able-bodied men.
 First, he called all the Krümper and recruits, which von Bülow had left to the east of the Vistula.
 So, Yorck created a large training camp to train the new soldiers.
 On March 1, seven reserve battalions were formed, which were the: